CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       ![select-models](images/stu6upd.png)

-1. Once uploaded, select one test model, and click on **Run analysis**, Now you can see on the right-hand side that the model was able to detect the field **Organization** and **Address** we created in the last step along with its confidence score.
+1. Once uploaded, select one test model, and click on **Run analysis**, Now you can see on the right-hand side that the model was able to detect the field **Organization** and **Address** we created in the last step, along with its confidence score.

    ![Name](images/stu7-upd.png)